dafhorz/dafhorz.github.io/_posts/.ipynb_checkpoints/2023-03-08-SEO_Dunkin-checkpoint.md

 categories: Python, SEO, Pandas, Visualization, Requests
 ---

+TO BE UPDATED:
+FILES ARE NOT READY YET

 Analyzed a [dataset from 'Dunkin'] uploaded by Meagan Voulo.
 It consists of 10,000 keywords pulled from SEMrush by (supposedly) the Marketing Department at Dunkin'.
 The project can be seen [right here].